Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

-A purchasing framework is an 'umbrella agreement' that sets out the terms (particularly relating to price and quality) under which individual purchases (call-offs) can be made throughout the period of the agreement.
-Framework agreements are designed to help buyers procure goods and services from a list of pre-approved suppliers.
+A purchasing framework is an 'umbrella agreement' that sets out the terms (particularly relating to price and quality) under which individual purchases (call-offs) can be made throughout the period of the framework's operation.
+Frameworks are designed to help buyers procure supplies, services and works contracts from a list of pre-approved suppliers, whose ability to offer value for money is tested as part of the framework tendering process.
 Each framework supplier has been through a robust procurement process to get a place on the framework.
 A contract is only formed between your institution and a supplier (not CPC) when you make a purchase.

 How do I use a procurement framework?

-This can vary from framework to framework and it depends how complicated your requirement it is.
-For some purchases it can be a relatively simple matter of comparing price lists and selecting the cheapest.
-For more complex purchases you may need to define your requirement then invite all suitable suppliers on the framework panel to submit their proposals with prices
+This varies from framework to framework and it depends how complicated your requirement it is.
+For some purchases it can be a relatively simple matter of comparing price lists and selecting the price that represents the best value.
+For more complex purchases you may need to define your requirement then invite all suitable suppliers on the framework panel to submit their proposals with prices.
+Both of these are termed ‘mini competitions’ as you are seeking competition from the framework suppliers.

 How do I use a framework compliantly?